-The BLS reported that that median annual wage of postsecondary educators in the fields of art, drama and music was $65,340 in 2015.
-For the years 2014 through 2024, the BLS estimated that all postsecondary teachers will see a 13% job growth.
+The BLS reported that that median annual wage of postsecondary educators in the fields of art, drama and music was $69,960 in 2018.
+For the years 2018 through 2028, the BLS estimated that all postsecondary teachers will see an 11% job growth.

 Degrees in music theory can be found at the bachelor's, master's and doctoral degree levels and may lead to work as a music composer, conductor, critic or engineer.
 Coursework includes learning music composition skills and music theory and analysis.